 Employers who have properly granted FMLA leave to a carpenter employee should contact the Employer Services Department at EmployerServices@carpenterssw.org for assistance with remitting sufficient Health and Welfare contributions on behalf of an eligible employee.
 A completed U.S.D.O.L.
 Designation Notice will be required.

-Facilitating Payment and Verifying Compliance For Tthe Benefit of Employers and Participants
+Facilitating Payment and Verifying Compliance For The Benefit of Employers and Participants

 Collections

 If payment is not received for monthly reports, the Collections department will contact you to arrange a date for payment.
-If you are unable to be make a payment, the Collections department can assist you by providing conditional releases to collect directly from general contractors via joint check or setting up a payment plan.
-Contact Chris Hidalgo, Collections Manager at chidalgo@carpenterssw.org or (213) 739-9488 for assistance.
+If you are unable to make a payment when the contributions are due, the Collections department can assist you with resolving the outstanding balance, including providing conditional releases to collect directly from general contractors via joint check.

-The Collections department also provides employers with unconditional releases, project specific status letters and assists with audit invoices and refunds.
+The Collections department also provides employers with unconditional releases and project specific status letters and assists with audit invoices and refund requests.

 Compliance Audits